-The Horrors of Nazism and Tragedies of Communism
+The Horrors of Nazism and the Tragedies of Communism

-Our movie this month, Ashes and Diamonds, brings the horrors of Nazism and tragedies of Communism to the screen.
+Our movie this month, Ashes and Diamonds (1958), brings the horrors of Nazism and the tragedies of Communism to the screen.
 The story takes place over a twelve-hour period in Poland at the end of World War II.
 It is about a young Polish soldier who is ordered to assassinate a high-ranking Communist figure.
-Drama, irony, romance, and unexpected twists give the viewer a thought-provoking experience.
+Drama, irony, romance, and unexpected twists give the viewers a thought-provoking experience.

-The main character, Maciek Chelmicki, played by Zbigniew Cybulski, is a young soldier in the right-wing Nationalist Army who, at the close of the war, is ordered to assassinate the newly arrived Communist district secretary.
-Maciek is a slightly dandified Polish Hamlet (Shakespeare?) who has fought in the uprising but is now uncertain about continuing to espouse an inevitably lost cause against the left.
+a young soldier in the right-wing Nationalist army who is ordered, at the conclusion of the war, to assassinate the newly arrived communist district secretary.
+Maciek is a slightly dandified Polish Hamlet [Shakespeare?] who has fought in the uprising but is now uncertain about continuing to espouse an inevitably lost cause against the left.
 He bungles the murder, killing two bystanders.

-Told to try again, he remains hopelessly conflicted between the demands of conscience and of loyalty and is further upended by falling for a girl in the hotel at which he and the communist official are staying.
+Told to try again, he remains hopelessly riven between the demands of conscience and of loyalty, and is further up-ended by falling for a girl in the hotel at which he and the communist official are staying.
 She makes him feel that his lifestyle is meaningless in the new post-war climate.

-Though he manages to accomplish his mission on the very evening that fireworks announce the end of hostilities, he is accidentally shot when running from a military patrol.
-He dies alone on a rubbish dump.
+Though he manages to carry out his mission on the very evening that fireworks announce the end of hostilities, he is accidentally shot when running from a military patrol.
+He dies alone on a rubbish dump . . .

-Cybulski manages, through Wajda, to express a uniquely Polish sensibility—reflecting his nation’s troubled history—as well as the kind of youthful frustrations that are still recognizable today.
-But Wajda’s deeply romantic and personal vision makes Ashes and Diamonds a gripping experience too.
+Cybulski manages, through Wajda, to express a uniquely Polish sensibility — reflecting his nation’s troubled history — as well as the kind of youthful frustrations that are still recognisable today.
+But Wajda’s deeply romantic and personal vision . . . makes Ashes and Diamonds a gripping experience too.